tony19/vite-docs-template/.github/CONTRIBUTING.md

 1. Click [*Use this template*](https://github.com/tony19/vite-docs-template/generate) to scaffold a new translation repo in your personal GitHub.

 2. This repo uses the [`ryo-cho` GitHub Action](https://github.com/vuejs-translations/ryu-cho) to keep it in sync with changes from [Vite's `docs`](https://github.com/vitejs/vite/tree/main/docs).
-It creates pull requests in this repo that cherry-pick the upstream changes to be translated.
+It creates pull requests in this repo that cherry-pick the upstream changes to be translated ([example](https://github.com/tony19/vite-docs-template/pull/4)).

    Edit the following fields in [`/.github/workflows/ryo-cho.yml`](/.github/workflows/ryo-cho.yml):